 Gustavo Fernandez

-He gives us his presentation «The cooperative model to create a culture of peace«.
+He presents his presentation to us “The cooperative model to create a culture of peace".

 Indicating how the cooperative model is inspired by humanistic principles and values, since it is a form of democratic organization that promotes social peace and joint work, constituting a non-profit company, where wealth must be distributed among its associates and not concentrated as in the capitalist model.